-Device Driver Packages – contains device drivers which you may have to use in future when a device is not functioning properly.
+Device Driver Packages – contains device drivers which you may have to use in the future when a device is not functioning properly.
 In most cases, these are but pointers that tell Windows where to look for files.
 Advice is to keep them

 Having made your selections in the disk cleanup software, click on OK to delete the files.
 When you click on Clean up System Files, it will clean up more junk files.
 You will also see a More Options tab that lets you delete old system restore points and uninstall programs.

 By default, the Disk Cleanup software deletes only old temporary files.
 If you want it to delete even the recent temporary files, read Make Disk Cleanup delete ALL temporary files.
-The Disk Cleanup command line which lets you clean even more junk files!.
+The Disk Cleanup command line lets you clean even more junk files!.
 If you wish, you can also automate Disk Cleanup.